 The above table only details the initial number of CAEHRS Supplier places that will be available for each tier for each Lot.
 The maximum number of supplier places for each tier of each Lot is detailed in paragraphs 8.14-8.17 below.

-The National Lot can have any number of CAEHRS Suppliers appointed to it subject the requirements being met..
+The National Lot can have any number of CAEHRS Suppliers appointed to it subject the requirements being met.

 For each of Regional Lots 1-5: